Build and Simulate a Simple Circuit

 You can connect Simulink ports

-> only to other Simulink ports and electrical terminal ports only to other electrical terminal
+>only to other Simulink ports and electrical terminal ports only to other electrical terminal ports.

 Converting Simulink signals to electrical connections or vice versa requires using a Simscape Electrical Specialized Power Systems block that features both Simulink ports and electrical terminal ports.